- RDU, ethics and governance information

 For information about Clinical Trials at Barwon Health, visit the Barwon Health Research Clinical Trials Webpage

-For Barwon Health Staff who are involved with or interested in Clinical Trials, visit the Clinical Trials Research Support Hub on One Point.
+For Barwon Health Staff who are involved with or interested in Clinical Trials, visit the Clinical Trials Research Support Hub.

 For Clinical Trial submission requirements, please visit the following pages: